MukulGitHub12/MedicarePro/README.md

 ## 📌 Project Overview

 MediCare Pro is a web-based healthcare system that allows patients to book doctor appointments, access medical records, and use telemedicine services online.
+( This is frontend and Script only, Backent is still to be deployed )
 ---

 ## 🚀 Features